-In cases where there are fewer than two tenured full professors in the candidate's department, the dean of the faculty and the Committee of Six will appoint an ad hoc committee of tenured full Professors from related departments to serve as the promotion committee.
+In cases where there are fewer than two tenured full professors in the candidate's department, the provost and the Tenure and Promotion Committee will appoint an ad hoc committee of tenured full Professors from related departments to serve as the promotion committee.
 Should the department have one member at the rank of tenured full professor, he or she will also serve.
 At the request of the candidate, the promotion committee may include up to two other tenured full professors from the college faculty, chosen by the candidate in consultation with the dean of the faculty.
-The Committee of Six reviews all candidates for promotion.
+The Tenure and Promotion Committee reviews all candidates for promotion.
 The president formulates the various recommendations and presents them to the Board of Trustees, together with his or her own views.
 All promotions must be voted by the Board of Trustees (voted by the faculty, May 2007).